County Overview and History

 Cities in Yuma County

 A border-crossing station opened in 1930 in the area of what is now San Luis.
 The city grew around it and experienced accelerated growth from 1980 to 2005.
-The economy is based on manufacturing, retail, and agriculture.
+The economy is based in manufacturing, retail, and agriculture.
 The city is run by a city manager appointed by the seven-member council.
 It also has a city attorney, a magistrate, a city engineer, a police chief, and a fire chief.
 To get around San Luis, you can use Yuma County Area Transit and taxis.

 The population in San Luis is 32,446.
 There are 3,325 housing units with 71.7-percent owner-occupied.
 The median value of owner-occupied housing is $112,100 and the median rent is $631.
 The median household income is $31,743 and the per capita income is $10,963.
 Among the residents in the county, 46.1-percent of the population have a high school degree or higher and 8.1-percent have a bachelor’s degree or higher.
 The average travel time to work is 25.6 minutes.

 Established in 1898, Somerton was incorporated in 1918.
-Agriculture, tourism, and medical services lead to the city’s economy.
+Agriculture, tourism, and medical services lead the city’s economy.
 For fun, enjoy the annual Tamale Festival that raises funds for local students who will be attending Arizona State University.

 The population in Somerton is 16,120.
 There are 1,967 housing units with 69.8-percent owner-occupied.
 The median value of owner-occupied housing is $112,800 and the median rent is $620.
 The median household income is $34,318 and the per capita income is $13,511.
 Among the residents in the county, 52-percent of the population have a high school degree or higher and 9-percent have a bachelor’s degree or higher.
 The average travel time to work is 23 minutes.